Did you know that 59% of CFOs in 2018 said analysis and decision-making are the biggest areas that need technology investment?

 - Simplify and Summarize Content

-Because business intelligence dashboard design are only for providing a high-level look at business operations, you don’t need to include details of every project.
+Because business intelligence dashboard design is only for providing a high-level look at business operations, you don’t need to include details of every project.
 Instead, simplify and summarize the key takeaways from various data sets so users can scan the dashboard quickly and get an idea of what’s going on in the business.

 - Prioritize Your Insights